postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

     * The schedule's frequency
     * An environment associated with the collection (optional)
     * How many times you want the schedule to run (iteration)
-    * A data file (`JSON` or `CSV`).
+    * A `JSON` or `CSV` data file (optional).
 Data files can be used to test multiple variations of your API behavior.
-    * Notification recipients.
+    * Notification recipients (optional).
 Recipients will be notified about test failures and errors in the runs.
-    * Advanced settings
+    * Advanced settings (optional)
       * Retry if run fails
       * Set request timeout
       * Set delay between requests